 Its unique jungle setting is what makes Villa Alamanda special and the owners have designed the gardens to make the most of the tropical surroundings.
 An arched gateway with Balinese doors marks the entrance to the enchanting garden accessed by a flight of 17 stone stairs.

-A curved 11 x 8-metre blue-tiled infinity swimming pool gives the illusion of disappearing into the ravine as water cascades over its edge.
+A curved 13 x 9-metre blue-tiled infinity swimming pool gives the illusion of disappearing into the ravine as water cascades over its edge.
 Sun loungers and umbrellas rest on the Palimanan stone pool terrace strategically placed to capture the sun.
-A round outdoor dining table is ideal for casual poolside dining while the thatched balé, equipped with bright coloured cushions and a CD player, is perfect for sunset cocktails.
+A round outdoor dining table is ideal for casual poolside dining while the thatched balé, equipped with bright coloured cushions and a Bluetooth or USB speaker, is perfect for sunset cocktails.

 A grassed area with two carved wooden seats and a traditional Hindu shrine makes a lovely setting for an intimate wedding blessing or a private yoga session.

 At Villa Alamanda, all four air-conditioned bedrooms feature king-size beds, polished wooden floors, high-vaulted alang-alang ceilings, glass sliding doors with louvre shutters, safety deposit boxes and an ensuite bathroom with shower and bathtub.